 William Taylor, M.A.

-Perky Vetter completed two years at Trinity Junior College (now TWU) and went on to complete her bachelor’s degree in Physical Education at Chico State in CA. After that she returned to Trinity to help set up the women’s physical education department and coached volleyball, basketball, and track & field.
-From Trinity she went on to a few other teaching jobs before setting in at Cal Poly University, Pomona where she has been the Department Chair of Kinesiology for 15 years.
-She will retire this Fall after 44 years of teaching, 39 at Cal Poly Pomona.
+Perky Vetter completed two years at Trinity Junior College (now TWU) and went on to complete her bachelor’s degree in physical education at Chico State in CA. After that, she returned to Trinity Western to help set up the women’s physical education department and coached volleyball, basketball, and track and field.
+She then went on to a few other teaching jobs before setting in at Cal Poly University, Pomona, where she has been the department chair of kinesiology for 15 years.
+Her teaching career spans 44 years with 39 being at Cal Poly Pomona.
 She lives in Southern California where she spends time with her family, including a granddaughter.